 For this demonstration, first we need some includes to access the negative binomial distribution (and the binomial, beta and gamma distributions too).

-To demonstrate the use with a high precision User-defined floating-point type cpp\dec\float we also need an include from Boost.Multiprecision.
+To demonstrate the use with a high precision User-defined floating-point type cpp\bin\float, we also need an include from Boost.Multiprecision.
+(We could equally well have used a cpp\dec\float multiprecision type).